 Chestertown, Maryland 21620

 Kathryn Nuernberger’s collection of lyric essays, Brief Interviews with the Romantic Past (Ohio State University Press, 2017), won the Non/Fiction Prize from The Journal.
-Her third poetry collection, Rue, is forthcoming in Spring 2020 (BOA).
+Her third poetry collection, Rue, was published in Spring 2020 (BOA).
 The End of Pink (BOA, 2016), won the 2015 James Laughlin prize from the Academy of American Poets, and Rag & Bone (Elixir, 2011), won the 2010 Antivenom Prize.
 She teaches in the MFA Program at University of Minnesota and has received grants from the NEA, American Antiquarian Society, and the Bakken Museum of Electricity in Life.

 Kathryn Nuernberger will be in-residence at Washington College in March of 2021.